ishaangupta2306/SimpleLanguageInterpreter/README.md

 - Function Definitions
 - Classes and Objects (instances of classes)

+# Copyright
-Worked on this project with 2 other fellow students at CWRU
+Worked on this project with 2 other fellow students at CWRU.
+Git Log history is hidden to avoid Copyright infringement.